-A child regularly attending any public or private school within the County of Orange.
+A child (under 18 years old) regularly attending any public or private school within the County of Orange;

 Unless otherwise authorized, permitted, or exempted pursuant to the terms and provisions of this chapter, the practice of being in and upon a private residence or property upon which a private residence is located within the Town by solicitors, for the purpose of home solicitation sales or to provide goods or services is prohibited and is punishable as set forth in this chapter.
 It shall be unlawful for any person to conduct or operate a transient retail business, roadside farm market or food vending business.

-Further, it shall be unlawful for any person to "solicit," as defined in § 35-3, within the Town without first having registered with the Town Clerk and having received, and having in force and effect, a certificate for the same, if such is required by the Town Clerk.
+Further, it shall be unlawful for any person to solicit within the Town without first having registered with the Town Clerk and having received, and having in force and effect, a certificate for the same, if such is required by the Town Clerk.

 Additionally, no person shall engage in the following acts within the Town: